Codibre/fast-fixed-queue/README.md

 ## Is it worth it to use it?

 Well, mostly yes.
-According to our tests, it starts to worth to use for queues that get around 40 items enqueued, otherwise stick with an array.
+According to our tests, it starts to worth to use for queues with more than around 408 items enqueued, otherwise stick with an array.

 ## License